-What is Time to Temperature?
+What is Time-to-Temperature?

-This is also why Nest won’t display an estimate if continuous heating or cooling is needed to maintain the temperature that you have selected or if the temperature fluctuates unexpectedly.
+This is also why the Nest Thermostat won’t display an estimate if continuous heating or cooling is needed to maintain the temperature that you have selected or if the temperature fluctuates unexpectedly.
 For example, if an extreme heat wave means your AC can barely keep the temperature down even when it’s constantly cycling, the display will simply read, “COOLING.”

 When the seasons change and you switch your Nest Learning Thermostat between heating and cooling for the first time, the Nest Thermostat will need to learn to estimate Time-to-Temperature for a new system.
 Next time there’s a change of seasons, the Nest Thermostat will remember what it has already learned.